kinoute/typora-hivacruz-theme/README.md

 ## Status

-For now, as it's a *WIP*, it has only been tested on macOS Mojave 10.14.6 and some features are still missing.

-The theme is usable on macOS right now with most of the features implemented but on Windows/Linux, the preferences panel might look weird and the rendering might look different.
+The theme is usable on all three platforms.
+Since I have only macOS at my disposal right now to test, the theme might look weird on Windows/Linux and still need improvements.

 For that matter, Issues and Pull Requests are very welcome!